Tuesday, 23 June 2015

 Method:

-1. The night before, thoroughly mix spices & yoghurt.
-Pour the yoghurt into a large, strong bag.
+1. The night before needed, thoroughly mix spices & yoghurt; pour into a large, strong bag.

 2. Remove chicken skin.
 Add chicken to yoghurt, rub to coat all pieces.
 Refrigerate overnight.

-3. About an hour before cooking, bring chicken to room temperature.
-Drain off most but not all the yoghurt
+3. An hour before cooking, bring chicken to room temperature.
+Drain off some but not all the yoghurt

 4. Preheat oven to 200c, 400f, gas 6

-5. If panko is lumpy, place in a plastic bag and bash with a rolling pin.
-Line a baking tray with greaseproof paper; settle a baking rack in it
+5. If panko/breadcrumbs are lumpy, place in a plastic bag; bash with a rolling pin.
+Line a large baking tray with greaseproof paper; settle a baking rack in it

 7. Bake 35-45 min.
 If the chicken browns too quickly, cover with greaseproof paper or foil.